The Good Society

 WHAT DO AMERICANS THINK?

 Most Americans prefer decriminalization to prohibition.
-In 2014, 76% responded “no” to a Pew Research Center poll question asking “Do think people convicted of possessing small amounts of marijuana should serve time in jail?”22
+In 2014, 76% responded “no” to a Pew Research Center poll question asking “If marijuana use is not legalized, do think people convicted of possessing small amounts of marijuana should serve time in jail?”23

 What about legalization?
-As figure 4 shows, a generation ago only a quarter of Americans were in favor.
+As figure 4 shows, in the 1970s and 1980s only a fifth of Americans were in favor.
 Since 1990 that share has steadily increased.
-Today 60% say they are in favor.
+Today 64% say they are in favor.
 Note, though, that while the survey question is about legalization, some or many respondents may have in mind decriminalization rather than true legalization.
-A 2016 survey found that only 20% favor legal marijuana use with no restrictions on the amount and no medical authorization.23 Also, the question asks only about use, not about production or sale.
+A 2016 survey found that only 20% favor legal marijuana use with no restrictions on the amount and no medical authorization.24

 Prohibition of marijuana reduces drug use and abuse, but it constricts freedom, it has significant financial costs, and it may weaken confidence in government.
 The evidence on decriminalization in other rich countries and in some US states suggests that it would increase freedom and lower enforcement and prison expenses without causing much of an increase in drug use and abuse.
 Full legalization, akin to our approach to alcohol, would be unprecedented in the modern world.
 It would enhance freedom, but it might significantly increase the share of Americans who are heavy users (currently 2-4%) and it probably would be of little help in reducing violent crime.
 We’ll have more evidence soon, as eight US states have opted for legalization, though only of small amounts.